polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/papi.md

     );

     // To interact with the chain, obtain the `TypedApi`, which provides
-    // the necessary types for every API call on this chain: const dotApi = client.getTypedApi(dot);
+    // the necessary types for every API call on this chain const dotApi = client.getTypedApi(dot);
     ```